FlixNFood

 Food Notes

 Sam is the trilogy's cook and its heart.
 Amid war and ruin, Samwise Gamgee keeps insisting on ordinary comforts — a hot stew, a thought of potatoes, a memory of the Shire.
-The coney-stew scene is played for laughs, but it's also the film's quiet thesis: that the small domestic pleasures are exactly what the whole quest is meant to protect.
+The coney-stew scene is played for laughs, but it's also the film's quiet point: that the small domestic pleasures are exactly what the whole quest is meant to protect.

 Lembas is grace you can carry.
 The Elvish waybread is Middle-earth's perfect provision — light, keeping, and sustaining — and a small piece of beauty threaded through the darkest leg of the journey.